scottd3v/PlayGround/README.md

 - [PowerShell Reddit](https://www.reddit.com/r/PowerShell/)
 - [PowerShell Team YouTube channel](https://www.youtube.com/channel/UCMhQH-yJlr4_XHkwNunfMog)...
 Stay up to date on whats new in Pwsh Core by watching the recorded community calls.
 - [Great blog with deep dive for Invoke-RestMehod](https://get-powershellblog.blogspot.com/)
+- [Monad Manifesto](http://www.jsnover.com/Docs/MonadManifesto.pdf)...
+A 'why' from the founder of Powershell Jeffery Snover written in 2002 that is still applicable to today surrounding why administration automation is so important.